AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/groupsAndVariables.rst

 Text blocks are content blocks (the same as variable blocks and image blocks) that contain **exclusively text**.

 Text blocks support the addition of **multiple chunks of text** in sequential order.
-Each chunk can have **multiple alternatives** selected through :ref:`standard visibility rules <calculatorsv2conditionalalternatives>`.
+Each chunk can have **multiple alternatives** selected through :ref:`standard conditional alternative rules <calculatorsv2conditionalalternatives>`.

 Text block's supports both Markdown and LaTeX.
 Restrict the use of the latter only in situations where it's the only option left.